Momid6/controls_project/gazebo_simulations/README.md

 1. Add the XYZ_control package to /crazyflie_mapping_demo/ros2_ws/src
 2. Open a terminal, source the code, and build the package
 3. Open another terminal and do the same
-4. On the first terminal, launch gazebo, RVIZ, and Crazyflie drone through this launch file: 'ros2 launch crazyflie_ros2_multiranger_bringup simple_mapper_simulation.launch.py'
+4. On the first terminal, launch gazebo, RVIZ, and Crazyflie drone through this launch file: `ros2 launch crazyflie_ros2_multiranger_bringup simple_mapper_simulation.launch.py`
-5. On the second terminal, run the control method you want 'ros2 run XYZ_control XYZ_node_name' (check the pertinent node name in the packages)
+5. On the second terminal, run the control method you want `ros2 run XYZ_control XYZ_node_name` (check the pertinent node name in the packages)
 6. Don't forget to check RVIZ for the drone's path